Lights, Camera, Africa!

-Lights, Camera, Africa!
-Is a film festival that is held annually in Lagos since 2011 and it was celebrated from September 30-October 2nd 2011.
+Lights, Camera, Africa! is a film festival held annually in Lagos, Nigeria.
+Its first edition since was celebrated from 30 September - 2 October in 2011.

 The festival was established by Ugoma Adegoke.
 Hosted by The Life House, the inaugural Lights, Camera, Africa! was supported by New York's African Film Festival, Inc. and ran for three days, from 30 September – 2 October 2011.